ircv3/ircv3-specifications/extensions/custom-emoji.md

 This is a work-in-progress specification.

-Software implementing this work-in-progress specification MUST NOT use the unprefixed `EMOJI` ISUPPORT name, the `emoji` channel METADATA name, or the `+emoji` tag name.
-Instead, implementations SHOULD use the `draft/EMOJI` ISUPPORT name, the `draft/emoji` channel METADATA name, and the `+draft/emoji` tag name to be interoperable with other software implementing a compatible work-in-progress version.
+Software implementing this work-in-progress specification MUST NOT use the unprefixed `EMOJI` ISUPPORT name or the `emoji` channel METADATA name.
+Instead, implementations SHOULD use the `draft/EMOJI` ISUPPORT name and the `draft/emoji` channel METADATA name to be interoperable with other software implementing a compatible work-in-progress version.

-The final version of the specification will use unprefixed ISUPPORT, channel METADATA, and tag names.
+The final version of the specification will use unprefixed ISUPPORT and channel METADATA names.

 ## Introduction